 Going to the theatre doesn’t have to be expensive and the long Bank Holiday weekend is the perfect time to catch a play.
-You can find great deals on websites like lastminute.com and cheaptheatretickets.com for big shows like War Horse and Stomp with tickets costing as little as £15.
+You can find great deals on websites like lastminute.com and cheaptheatretickets.com for big shows like Charlie and The Chocolate Factory and Cats.

 Why not have a massive clear-out over Easter?
 If you sell your unwanted stuff you could earn a bit of extra cash to fund some more exciting activities.
 With the weather warming up you could sell your old stuff at a car boot sale.
 You can find one going on near you at Car Boot Junction.